How can we help you?

 Larger tumors that compress the adjacent brainstem may affect other local cranial nerves, leading to facial weakness, numbness and tingling, and impaired sensation in the face and mouth on the involved side.

-Depending on the exact location of the acoustic neuroma, UPMC offers several microsurgical approaches as well as Gamma Knife® radiosurgery.
+Depending on the exact location of the acoustic neuroma, the UPMC Acoustic Neuroma Center offers several microsurgical approaches as well as Gamma Knife® radiosurgery.

 Acoustic neuroma symptoms may include:

-Larger tumors may compress the adjacent brainstem and affect other local cranial nerves.
-This can result in:
+Larger acoustic neuromas may compress the adjacent brainstem and affect other local cranial nerves.
+This can result in patients experiencing the following symptoms:

-Doctors use MRI or CT scans to confirm the presence of an acoustic neuroma.
+Doctors use MRI or CT scans to diagnose and confirm the presence of an acoustic neuroma.

 If the tumor is very small and you have no serious symptoms, the doctor may decide simply to monitor its growth.
 This conservative route is common among people over age 70.

-As the tumor grows, or if hearing becomes impaired, removal of all or part of the tumor may be necessary.
+As the acoustic neuroma grows, or if hearing becomes impaired, removal of all or part of the tumor may be necessary.

 The surgical approach depends on the size and location of the tumor.

-Microsurgical approaches for acoustic neuromas, all available at UPMC, include:
+Microsurgical approaches for acoustic neuromas, all available at the UPMC Acoustic Neuroma Center, include:

-The neurosurgical team at UPMC may recommend a combination of surgical and non-surgical approaches to treat your acoustic neuroma.
+The experts at the UPMC Acoustic Neuroma Center may recommend a combination of surgical and non-surgical treatments to treat your acoustic neuroma.
 Our goal is to maximize the benefits of surgery, while minimizing risks.

 Gamma Knife radiosurgery is a painless procedure that uses hundreds of highly focused radiation beams to target tumors and lesions within the brain, with no surgical incision.